Skip to main content

 You have a number of options.
 You may:

-• Try to seek a different publisher.
-The Libraries’ Open Scholarship Team would be happy to help in the process of working with publishers or picking an option that works best for you.
+- Try to seek a different publisher.
+The Libraries’ Open Scholarship Team can provide you with resources and assistance as you work with publishers to pick an option that works best for you.

-Many institutions using this type of policy have not heard of a single case in which a journal has refused to publish an article merely because of the prior license to UMD.
-This is because the waiver and embargo options offer complete protection to publishers who wish to take advantage of them.
+Many institutions using this type of access policy report that they have not heard of a single case in which a journal has refused to publish an article merely because of the prior University license, because the waiver and embargo options offer flexibility and protection to both authors and publishers.

-The UMD policy does not require preprints.
-It asks for deposit of the Author Accepted Manuscript (AAM), the final, peer-reviewed version before the publishers adds typesetting, layout, and pagination.
-This issue has not been a problem at Harvard, MIT, Penn State, and other institutions employing a similar model.
+The UMD Policy does not require preprints.
+The Policy anticipates deposit of the Author Accepted Manuscript (AAM), the final, peer-reviewed version before the publishers adds typesetting, layout, and pagination.
+Other institutions employing similar policies (e.g., Harvard, MIT, Penn State) have not reported problems with this model.

-Of course, the waiver option is always available in these types of cases and does not rely on any evaluative process or approval process.
-Faculty members would be asked to complete a simple online form and the waiver would be automatically granted.
+Of course, the automatic waiver option is always available in these types of cases and does not rely on any evaluative process or approval process.
+Faculty members simply complete an online form and the waiver will be automatically granted.

-Yes, it is possible to embargo or restrict access to documents in DRUM for a finite period of time but faculty members must contact the Libraries to set the end date.
-Restrictions are automatically removed at the end of the embargo period.
+Yes, it is possible to embargo or restrict access to documents in DRUM for a finite period of time.
+Faculty members must contact the Libraries to set the end date, and restrictions will be removed automatically at the end of the embargo period.
 Reach out to drum-help@umd.edu to request an embargo.